-ONLY 1 ENTRY PER CLASS NUMBER PER EXHIBITOR.
-4-H'ers are allowed entries in only 1 photography level of competition (i.e., Level 1, 2 or 3).
+4-H members are only allowed to enter exhibits in 1 photography level (i.e. Level 1, 2 or 3).

-Photos may be taken with any type of film or digital camera, including phones, tablets, and drones.
-An image may only be used on 1 exhibit with the exception of Portfolios which may include images entered in other classes.
-Photos must be shot by 4-H member during the current project year with the exception of the Portfolios which may include images captured and/or exhibited in previous years.
+Photos may be taken with any type of film or digital camera, including phones, tablets and drones.
+An image may only be used on 1 exhibit, with the exception of Portfolios, which may and drones.
+An image may only be used on 1 exhibit, with the exception of Portfolios, which may include images entered in other classes.
+Photos must be shot by 4-H member during the current project year, with the exception of the Portfolios, which may include images captured and/or exhibited in previous years.
 Photos need to be appropriate for 4-H.

 Securely attach photos.
-Photos that are unattached with be disqualified.
+Photos that are unattached will be disqualified.
 Do not use photo corners, borders or place coverings over the exhibits.
 Do not include negatives.

 Data Tags are required on all classes.
-Data tags should be securely attached to the back of the exhibit.
-Photos without data tags will not be accepted.
+Data Tags should be securely attached to the back of the exhibit.
+Photos without Data Tags will not be accepted.